CourseCloudDesktop/cloudDesktop/task4/安裝文檔-Ubuntu.md

-# OK,i need to install Openstack again because Vindesk not support CentOS!
+# OK,i need to install Openstack again because Vindesk do not support CentOS!
 # I thought automatic installation will be a good chooise to reduce my workload, but...
 # 1 Environment
 -	VMware 10.0.7